wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

 5. Click "Trailmixes".
 Each Trailmix recommends a sequence of single web pages and Trailhead modules.

 6. Scroll down to click <a target="_blank" href="https://trailhead.salesforce.com/users/00550000006yDdKAAU/trailmixes/get-started-with-trailhead-end-user">Get started with Trailhead</a>.

-Here a summary of what you'll learn taking it:
+7. Begin your first Trailhead module:

+   <a name="TrailheadBasic"></a>

+   <a target="_blank" href="https://trailhead.salesforce.com/modules/trailhead_basics">Trailhead Module: Trailhead Basics</a>

    ### How Trailhead works